From 1st October 2024, a new law will come into effect, impacting the way that tips are distributed to your employees.

 Photo by William Warby on Unsplash

-How is the Tipping Law Changing?
+How is Tipping Changing?

 This change comes as part of the Employment Rights Bill 2024 which also includes changes to basic worker rights, flexible working conditions and the proposed end of zero-hour contracts.